Deabute/plan-client/docs/Contributing/Contributor_License_Agreement.md

 Thank you for your interest in Deabute Plan.

-Until further notice the client side Plan project is licensed by Paul Beaudet under the MIT License.
+Until further notice the client-side Plan project is licensed by Paul Beaudet under the MIT License.
 Currently as of Dec 2021 the Deabute Plan project is synonymous with Paul Beaudet and this Git Repository